 This is a time for us all to be creative about what this new phase of outdoor dining will look like.
 This is an opportunity to create something new and unique.
 Monash is renowned for its innovation and we’re confident our businesses will rise to this challenge.

-Council will be setting a minimum standard for the increased outdoor dining during this period to ensure that all establishments are functional, accessible and safe.
+Council has set a minimum standard for the increased outdoor dining during this period to ensure that all establishments are functional, accessible and safe.
 To ensure our hospitality businesses can open as soon as it is allowed outdoor dining and associated permits such as liquor licensing red line permits will be fast-tracked.

-Input from our traders is critical so we want to hear from you - your knowledge, experience and ideas will help us plan the way forward.
+Input from our traders is critical so we want to hear from you - your knowledge, experience and ideas are invaluable.

 To put forward your ideas please email firstname.lastname@example.org If you would like to discuss any aspect of your business and getting ready for enhanced outdoor dining please contact Thalia Bennett on 9518 3539.